nibiew/AerolithOnStream/README.md

 ## How to use the bot

-The bot can be activated with the streamer typing in "!start" (preferably using another device).
-After this, the bot will type out and enter any stream chat messages sent - so make sure that your cursor is typing into Aerolith before activating it.
-The bot can be deactivated with the streamer typing in "!end" or closing the program.
+	1. The bot can be activated with the streamer typing in "!start" (preferably using another device).
+The bot will send the message "Starting Aerolith On Stream!"
+	2. After this, the bot will type out and enter any stream chat messages sent - so make sure that your cursor is typing into Aerolith before activating it.
+(WARNING: Do not put your cursor in Twitch chat or the logged in account will start spamming!)
+	3. The bot can be deactivated with the streamer typing in "!end" or closing the program.
+The bot will send the message "Ending Aerolith On Stream!"